On this page

 - The Education Division: special class teacher in Swedish comprehensive education

-- The Education Division: child minder in Swedish daycare
+- The Education Division: ECEC special needs teacher in Finnish and Swedish daycare

 - The Urban Environment Division: site supervisor (Buildings and public areas)